RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Presentaion_volunteer_kubernates_13Jan24/README.md

 2. Docker installed
 3. kubectl installed
 4. minikube installed
+5. The guide assumes you are using an linux based OS, preferable ubuntu

 For this Kubernates we will be deploying a simple nodejs application a websever that returns the `Pod_id`, for the deployment will be using `minikube`.

-before we procced to running the deployment ensure that you have [Docker](https://), [Minikube](https://), [kubectl](https://) installed on the VM, as these are the needed tools to run the deployment.
+before we procced to running the deployment ensure that you have [Docker](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository), [Minikube](https://minikube.sigs.k8s.io/docs/start/), [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/) installed on the VM, as these are the needed tools to run the deployment.

 After you have these installed, we can create our deployment and service manifest files for the deployment